valerionew/omega-dock-new/README.md

 ## Project status
 Current version is tested and working.
+No new versions are planned at the moment

 ## Project description
 This is my dock\new project: it's a small dock (same size as the mini dock and the omega) for the Onion Omega 2 and 2+.